 You Don’t Save Enough

 Bad news for those dreaming of retirement: Most of us won’t be retiring in style if we rely solely on Social Security benefits.
-In 2017, the average monthly Social Security check was just $1,369 for retirees.
+In 2023, the average monthly Social Security check is just $1,751 for retirees.
 So, what can you do to prevent tarnished golden years?

 Utilize your workplace retirement plan and take advantage of your employer’s matching program, said consumer finance expert Kevin Gallegos, vice president of Phoenix operations for Freedom Financial Network.
 Gallegos recommends saving 10% to 15% of your gross pay for retirement.
 If you can’t swing that, just start with what’s manageable for you.

 The financially savvy see credit cards as a convenience, not a debit account.
 A GOBankingRates survey found that 50% of Americans have credit card debt.
 If you carry a high balance month to month and have high interest rates, you’re paying a premium for the same purchases your debt-free friends make.